microsoft/genaiops-promptflow-template/README.md

 - .azure-pipelines : It contains the CI and PR related pipeline for Azure DevOps and specific to a use-case
 - configs          : It contains data, deployment and prompt flow data mapping related configuration files.
 - data             : This folder contains data files related to Prompt Flow standard and eevaluation flow
-- environment      : It contains python package dependencies needed in runtime for execution.
+- environment      : It contains Conda file for python package dependencies needed for deployment environment.
 - flows            : It should contain minimally two folder - one for standard Prompt Flow related files and other for Evaluation flow related file.
 There can be multiple evaluation flow related folders.
-- local_execution  : Contains python script for executing both the standard and evaluation flow locally
 - tests            : contains unit tests for the flows

 Additionally, there is a config.json file that refers important infrastructure and flow related information.
-There is also a sample-request.json file containg test data for testing endpoints after deployment.
+There is also a sample-request.json file containing test ata for testing endpoints after deployment.

-- The '.azure-pipelines' folder contains the Azure DevOps pipelines for the platform and any changes will impact exeuction of all the flows.
+- The '.azure-pipelines' folder contains the common Azure DevOps pipelines for the platform and any changes to them will impact exeuction of all the flows.

 - The '.github' folder contains the Github workflows for the platform as well as the use-cases.
 This is bit different than Azure DevOps because all Github Workflows should be within this single folder for execution.